Skip to content

 Build Guide

-This guide explains how to build the Wsh-Shell library and run its example applications both on a PC and on embedded hardware.
+This guide explains how to build the Wsh-Shell example application both on a PC and on embedded hardware.

 Prerequisites